Great Names for Your Chinese Crested Dog

 Gypsy Rose Lee and Fu Man Chu

 In the 1950s burlesque star Gypsy Rose Lee received her first Chinese Crested.
 She named her new pet Fu Man Chu.
 Ms. Lee became a breeder of Chinese Crested dogs and championed them in both the United States and Great Britain.
+The Chinese Crested increased in popularity in America due to no small part because of Gypsy Rose Lee"s dedication to the breed.

 125 Names for your Chinese Crested